Nick-Lucas/nicklucas.co.uk/src/markdown/pages/home.md

 #### I'm a full-stack software engineer and problem solver

-I've been building valuable business tools and experiences since 2014 to make teams more efficient and effective.
+I've been building valuable business tools and experiences since 2014, making teams more efficient and effective.
 I love building great experiences for customers, and working with teams to automate workloads so they can focus on what really matters.

 What have I learned?